Here’s what you need to know about managing, collecting and filing sales tax.

 You’ll still need to file a sales tax return even if you didn’t collect any sales tax over the taxable period.
 Why?
 Because states are sticklers about “checking in” on registered sellers, even if your business wasn’t active during the financial year.
 Failing to file a zero return can result in anything from a $50 penalty to having your sales tax license revoked.

 9. Some states will give you a discount for filing and paying sales tax on time

 If you’ve read this far and you’re feeling overwhelmed, just remember that getting started is the hardest part.
 All of these fundamentals may make sales tax sound, well… taxing.
-But it really isn’t.
-Collecting, filing, and complying with requirements gets easier with practice.
+But collecting, filing, and complying with the requirements gets easier with practice.